There are many reasons to Visit Kuala Lumpur.

 Kuala Lumpur, or simply KL, is one of the most vibrant cities in South East Asia.
 I have been several times during my extended stays in Asia and every time I go, I enjoy a bit of city break in this hectic modern city.

-Here are 6 reasons why you should visit KL.
+Here are 6 reasons to visit Kuala Lumpur.

 1. Experience Cosmopolitan South East Asia